On the structure of finitely generated modules and the unmixed degrees: Introduction

-In the next section we collect useful results about the annihilator of local cohomologogy, the unmixed component and some special systems of parameters.
+The paper is organized as follows.
+In the next section we collect useful results about the annihilator of local cohomology, the unmixed component and some special systems of parameters.
 We also mention the method of \cite{CQ11} to study the splitting of local cohomology.

-Section 3 is devoted the splitting of local cohomology Theorem \ref{T1.1} and Corollary \ref{C1.2} (see Theorem \ref{D3.2.4} and Corollary \ref{H3.2.5}).
-Then we introduce the notion of $C$-system of parameters, that plays a key role in this paper.
+Section 3 is devoted to the splitting of local cohomology stated in Theorem \ref{T1.1} (see Theorem \ref{D3.2.4} and Corollary \ref{H3.2.5}).
+Then we introduce the notion of $C$-system of parameters, that plays a central role in this paper.
 Theorem \ref{T1.3} is proved in Section 4.
 We also prove the invariance of local cohomology of quotient modules regarding $C$-systems of parameters (cf. Theorem \ref{D3.2.7}).
-As an application of the Cohen-Macaulay deviated sequence $U_0(M), \ldots, U_{d-1}(M)$, we compute the length function $\ell(M/(x_1^{n_1}, \ldots, x_d^{n_d})M)$ when $x_1, \ldots, x_d$ is a $C$-system of parameters (cf. Proposition \ref{M3.2.13}).
-Other applications for sequentially Cohen-Macaulay modules and the Serre condition $(S_2)$ are also given.
+Some applications of the Cohen-Macaulay deviated sequence are given.
 The unmixed degree will be introduced in Section 5.
 Theorem \ref{T1.4} follows from Proposition \ref{M3.3.9}, Theorems \ref{D3.3.8} and \ref{D3.3.17}.
-The most difficulty is to prove the Bertini rule of unmixed degree.
+The most difficult point is to prove the Bertini rule of unmixed degree.
 For that we show that for certain {\it superficial element} $x$ of $M$ with respect to $I$ we have $\mathrm{udeg}(I, M/xM) \le \mathrm{udeg}(I, M)$.
-We also compare the unmixed degree with the ordinary degree, the arithmetic degree and the homological degree.
+We also compare the unmixed degree with the ordinary degree, the arithmetic degree and the homological degree. \begin{acknowledgement} The authors are deeply grateful to the referee for carefully reading the manuscript and for her/his excellent comments.
+This paper was written during several visits of the second author at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
+He would like to thank the VIASM for the very kind support and hospitality. \end{acknowledgement}